 Whenever possible, doctor, dentist, and other appointments should be made outside of school hours.
 However, if it is necessary to leave during the school day, the student is asked to bring a note from a parent /guardian stating the exact time for leaving and the reason.
 This is for the safety of all students.
-If you plan to remove your families via voice and text messages and information will be posted on the district website and social media sites.
-If school closes during the day, the school will follow the instructions on your student's emergency card.
-If this information changes, please notify the office immediately.
+If you plan to remove your child from school during the day, we ask that you pick the child up in the office.
+No student will be dismissed as a result of a phone call.
+All students must be checked out at the office by a parent/guardian/emergency contact, and identification must be verified.